-Ethel Mae Kincaide was born in Detroit, the seventh of eight children of two Michigan natives, George Geno and Mary Anna (Mason) Kincaide, known as Mae.
+Ethel Mae Kincaide was born in Detroit, the seventh of eight children of two Michigan natives, George Gino and Mary Anna (Mason) Kincaide, known as Mae.
 Ethel was a twin, just minutes younger than Evelyn.
 When the twins were about 4 years old, an accidental fire took Evelyn’s life.
 It was a loss that Ethel carried all her life.
 Two years later, Ethel’s youngest sister was born, Delores Evelyn Kincaide, who later became a Sister of Loretto.

 At the age of 18 Ethel married John Morral Siegwald, a former naval officer.
 The couple had six children; their oldest, twin boys, were born on Father’s Day.
 For two decades, Ethel’s days were taken up with child rearing, school activities, and part-time clerical work to supplement the family income.
 As the children matured and married, Ethel’s family blossomed in 18 grandchildren and 25 great-grandchildren.

 Ethel and John retired to Florida when she was in her late 50s and still very energetic.
 In the retirement village where they settled north of Tampa, Ethel built a life for herself of creative activities, exercise and service to others.